Vapor-solid-solid growth of single-walled carbon nanotubes: Results and discussion

+For vapor--solid--solid growth, the catalyst is expected to remain crystalline.
+Because SWCNT growth typically needs very small NPs---to avoid multi-walled CNTs and carbon nanofibers---the melting point, $T_\text{m}$, of catalysts must be high even at nanoscale sizes.

-A separation in melting behavior is observed for NPs larger than $\sim\SI{2.5}{\nano\meter}$, where icosahedral NPs display significantly lower melting points than Wulff-shaped NPs (Fig. \ref{fig:cluster}c).
-This trend is consistent with Wulff NPs having lower free energy than icosahedral NPs above $\sim\SI{2.0}{\nano\meter}$ diameter (Fig. S2).
-During the melting simulations, polycrystalline NPs anneal and evolve toward structures similar to the Wulff NPs (SI Video 1).
+Here, melting simulations of polycrystalline, icosahedral, and Wulff rhenium NPs were performed using NEP\textsubscript{Re--C}.
+As shown in Fig.~\ref{fig:cluster}c, even very small $N = 55$ atoms ($\sim\SI{1}{\nano\meter}$) rhenium NPs exhibit high melting points above \SI{1000}{\kelvin}.
+For NP sizes closer to those used by Zhang \emph{et al.}~\cite{zhang2020highprecision} to experimentally grow SWCNTs on rhenium, $\sim\SI{1.8}{\nano\meter}$ diameter, the melting point exceeds \SI{2000}{\kelvin}.
+Thus, growth on rhenium NPs in these experiments likely proceeded via VSS rather than VLS.
+For NPs larger than $\sim\SI{2.5}{\nano\meter}$, a separation in melting behavior is observed, where icosahedral NPs exhibit significantly lower melting points than Wulff NPs, see Fig.~\ref{fig:cluster}c.
+This trend is consistent with Wulff NPs having lower free energy than icosahedral NPs above $\sim\SI{2.5}{\nano\meter}$ diameter, see Fig. S2.
+Polycrystalline NPs, on the other hand, are observed to anneal and evolve toward single-crystalline Wulff NPs, see SI Video 1, resulting in similar melting points.

-Because the solubility of carbon in rhenium is very low \cite{arnoult1972solubility}, carbon atoms are expected to reside predominantly on the NP surface during growth rather than dissolve into the bulk.
-The effect of surface carbon on the melting point was therefore investigated.
-As shown in Fig. \ref{fig:cluster}d, surface carbon does not significantly affect $T_\text{m}$ up to concentrations of $C_\text{C} = \SI{7.0}{\nano\meter^{-2}}$.
-During SWCNT growth, the surface-carbon concentration is approximately $C_\text{C} = \SIrange{5.0}{6.0}{\nano\meter^{-2}}$ (shown below); therefore, the melting point of the NPs is not expected to be significantly affected by the presence of surface carbon under growth conditions.
+Since the solubility of carbon in rhenium at typical CCVD temperatures is very low~\cite{arnoult1972solubility}, carbon atoms are expected to reside predominantly on the NP surface during growth rather than dissolve into the bulk.
+The effect of surface carbon on the melting point should therefore be considered.
+As shown in Fig.~\ref{fig:cluster}d, surface carbon does not significantly affect $T_\text{m}$ up to concentrations of $c = \SI{7.0}{\nano\meter^{-2}}$.
+During SWCNT growth, the surface carbon concentration is approximately $c = \SIrange{5.0}{6.0}{\nano\meter^{-2}}$ (shown later); therefore, the melting point of NPs during growth is not expected to be significantly affected.

-A central distinction between vapor-liquid-solid (VLS) and VSS growth is the pathway by which carbon is transported to the growing nanotube.
-In VLS growth, carbon transport in the liquid catalyst proceeds through diffusion and advection.
-In VSS growth, carbon transport can occur through bulk and surface diffusion; however, for rhenium, the low carbon solubility implies that transport is dominated by surface diffusion.
+A key difference between VLS and VSS growth is how carbon is transported to the growing tube.
+For VLS growth, carbon transport in the liquid catalyst occurs via diffusion and by bulk motion of the liquid (advection).
+However, for VSS growth, carbon transport is limited to bulk and/or surface diffusion and for rhenium, due to the low carbon solubility, transport is dominated by surface diffusion.